hiberabyss/vim-typhoon-blade/README.md

 # Notes

-When `vim-polyglot` is installed, add following line into your `~/.vimrc` to avoid conflict.
+This plugin have following configuration to disable default `blade` support in polyglot.

 ```vim
 let  g:polyglot_disabled += ['blade']